filouDcode/filouDcode/README.md

 ### :star: Interest

-*  🌍   I was born & still living in South-East France
+*  🌍   I was born & still living in the same small town in South-East France

 *  :ringed_planet: :moon: :milky_way:  I've been passionate about astronomy since I first looked in a telescope :telescope: :alien: :flying_saucer:

 *  :musical_note: 🎸 🎹   Since my childhood I have been a musician, bassist and electro-music composer in my home studio

 *  🎧   Listen to this track released on Beatport some years ago and titled 🔊 🔊 🔊 [Kunf! feat.
 Phil del Bouchi (Original Mix)](https://www.beatport.com/track/kunf-feat-phil-del-bouchi/8652213)  🔊 🔊 🔊
-*  My first computer :desktop_computer: was a Commodore 64, and a few years later the BEAST Atari 1040ST :rofl:.............yeah, I'm that old :scream:
+*  My first computer :desktop_computer: was a Commodore 64, and a few years later the BEAST Atari 1040ST :rofl:..... yea I'm that old :scream:

-*  :fire: I'm currently having some hard times on GNU/Linux & Fluter, and I'm still struggling with Github :octocat:
+* 🔥🔥🔥 I'm currently having some hard times on GNU/Linux and Fluter, actually I enjoy struggling with Github :octocat: and pretty much all the languages.

 ### :ninja: Hard Skills